starkster1/zcasu_certs/README.md

   - We're are open to enhancements & bug-fixes.
   - Feel free to add issues and submit patches.
   ## Authors
-  - Jones Mukelabai
+  - Jones Mukelabai - mukelabaijones@gmail.com
-## License
-This project is licensed under the MIT